 These Cheddar and Spinach Muffins make a delicious savoury baked goods that can be served as an appetiser or enjoyed as a snack.
-These savoury cheese muffins are also a great lunchbox meal idea for your kids, packed with hidden veggies!
+These savoury cheese and vegetable muffins are also a great lunchbox meal idea for your kids, packed with hidden veggies!

 There is just something about hidden veggies muffins...
 I don't know about you, but I love the idea of eating a small cake that is actually good for me!

 Plus, the the cheddar brings a delicious cheesy taste to these healthy veggie muffins you simply won't be able to resist.
 I mean, isn't Cheese and Spinach a match-made in heaven?
 It is always a winning combo for savoury bakes like my Spinach and Feta Quiche or Spinach and Ricotta Rolls!

 These Cheese and Spinach Muffins are really simple and quick to make, and will only need a few common ingredients: Eggs, Oil, Flour,...
 The Sour Cream is a great way to add creaminess to the muffins and create a delicious moist crumb!